deta/space-docs/src/pages/docs/en/basics/projects.md

 Each Project in Builder consists of 3 main pages:

-- **Overview**: the overview page lets you see important information about your project like it's latest release and recent events
+- **Overview**: the overview page lets you see important information about your projects like its latest release and recent events

 - **Develop**: the develop page allows you to configure and develop your project.
 Here you have access to your project resources like the development data as well as information about your Builder instance.